telekom/mp-dccp/Documentation/driver-api/pinctl.rst

 will be passed along to this function.

-Alternatively to using these special functions, it is fully allowed to use named functions for each GPIO pin, the pinctrl_request_gpio() will attempt to obtain the function "gpioN" where "N" is the global GPIO pin number if no special GPIO-handler is registered.
+Alternatively to using these special functions, it is fully allowed to use named functions for each GPIO pin, the pinctrl_gpio_request() will attempt to obtain the function "gpioN" where "N" is the global GPIO pin number if no special GPIO-handler is registered.